245th Siege Battery, Royal Garrison Artillery: Messines

-The battery went out to the Western Front on 29 January 1917, equipped with four 6-inch 26 cwt howitzers and joined 52nd Heavy Artillery Group (HAG) serving under Second Army in the Ypres sector.'Allocation of Siege Batteries RGA', The National Archives (TNA), Kew, file WO 95/5494/4.52nd HAG War Diary June 1916–December 1917, TNA file WO 95/544/5.
+The battery went out to the Western Front on 29 January 1917, equipped with four 6-inch 26 cwt howitzers and joined 52nd Heavy Artillery Group (HAG) serving under Second Army in the Ypres sector.

-It was a quiet period in this sector: 52nd HAG at Bac St Maur occasionally shelled Fleurbaix south of Armentières, provided cover for infantry raids, or carried out counter-battery (CB) tasks.Falls, 1917, Vol I, pp. 532-4.
+It was a quiet period in this sector: 52nd HAG at Bac St Maur occasionally shelled Fleurbaix south of Armentières, provided cover for infantry raids, or carried out counter-battery (CB) tasks.
 Second Army was gathering artillery for the Battle of Messines and on 24 May the battery transferred to 17th HAG.
 At this point the battery was under the command of Major J.V.
-Verschoyle-Campbell and its officers included 2/Lt (later Maj-Gen) Harold Arthur ('Dog') Hounsell.Routledge, pp. 180, 274, 284.).
-On 7 June 17th HAG carried out CB fire for II ANZAC Corps when it attacked following the explosion of huge mines.
-The results of the limited attack were spectacular, with the whole Messines–Wytschaete Ridge being captured.Farndale, Western Front, pp. 184–92.17th HAG War Diary May 1915–April 1919, TNA file WO 95/388/1.
+Verschoyle-Campbell and its officers included 2/Lt (later Maj-Gen) Harold Arthur ('Dog') Hounsell.).
+On 7 June 17 HAG carried out CB fire for II ANZAC Corps when it attacked following the explosion of huge mines.
+The results of the limited attack were spectacular, with the whole Messines–Wytschaete Ridge being captured.
 German retaliatory fire was intense and casualties among the RGA were high: on 13 June Maj Verschoyle-Campbell was wounded (he was later awarded the Distinguished Service Order for keeping his guns in action under heavy shelling and gas bombardment.).

 In June 1917 the strength of 245th Siege Bty was increased when the personnel for an additional section joined from 339th Siege Bty.
 339th Siege Bty had been formed on 15 January 1917 at Tynemouth.
 The personnel went out to the Western Front on 29 May and joined II Anzac Corps Heavy Artillery (HA) on 5 June.
-Immdiately on arrival one section was posted to 245th Siege Bty, the other to 295th.
+Immediately on arrival one section was posted to 245th Siege Bty, the other to 295th.
 However, the two additional guns for the section did not reach 245th Siege Bty until February 1918.